Continued radio observations of GW170817 3.5 years post-merger: Discussion

 where:

-In Figure \ref{fig:kn_lc}, we plot the rising portion of the 3\,GHz kilonova light curves obtained following the above prescriptions, setting $\beta_{0}=0.3$, $E_{\text{iso}}=10^{51}$\,erg, $d = 40$\,Mpc, and adopting different values for the power-law index $\alpha$ of the energy-speed distribution of the kilonova ejecta.
+In Figure \ref{fig:kn_lc}, we plot the rising portion of the 3\,GHz kilonova light curves obtained following the above prescriptions, and setting $\beta_{0}=0.3$.
+This choice is motivated by the fact that observations in UV/optical/IR of the early kilonova, which only probe the slowest-moving material, point to speeds of $\sim 0.1c-0.3c$ (see Section \ref{sec:intro}).
+Since we expect the radio to probe the fastest tail of the kilonova ejecta, we consider $\beta_0\sim 0.3$ a reasonable choice.
+We note however that smaller values of $\beta_0$, though unlikely, would shift the radio light curve peak to later times, thus allowing for less steep values of $\alpha$.
+We set $E_{\text{iso}}=10^{51}$\,erg, $d = 40$\,Mpc, while varying the power-law index $\alpha$ of the energy-speed distribution of the kilonova ejecta.
 The solid lines correspond to the choice $p=2.1$, $\epsilon_{e}=7.8\times10^{-3}$, $\epsilon_{\rm B}=9.9\times10^{-4}$\, $n=9.8\times10^{-3}{\rm cm}^{-3}$ as derived from the modeling of the earlier-time panchromatic afterglow of the GW170817 structured jet \citep{2020arXiv200602382M}.
-For comparison, the dashed lines show the case $\epsilon_{e}=10^{-1}$, $\epsilon_{\rm B}=10^{-3}$\, $n=10^{-3}{\rm cm}^{-3}$, $p=2.2$, which corresponds to the generic case discussed in \cite{2019MNRAS.487.3914K}.
+For comparison, the dashed lines show the case $\epsilon_{e}=10^{-1}$, $\epsilon_{\rm B}=10^{-3}$\, $n=10^{-2}{\rm cm}^{-3}$, $p=2.2$, which corresponds to the generic case discussed in \cite{2019MNRAS.487.3914K}.
 As evident from this Figure, to explain the absence of a kilonova detection in the radio one needs $\alpha\gtrsim5$ for the case where the density and micro-physical parameters are set equal to the ones measured for the structured jet afterglow.
 This constraint on $\alpha$ agrees with the predictions from numerical simulations described in \cite{2018ApJ...867...95H} and X-ray observations discussed in \cite{2020RNAAS...4...68H}.
 For the more generic parameters as in \cite{2019MNRAS.487.3914K}, $\alpha\gtrsim20$.